-Deep in the heart of the Cambodian rainforest, Shinta Mani Wild is so much more than a tented riverside perch.
+Deep in the heart of the Cambodian rainforest, Shinta Mani Wild, a Belmond Collection hotel is so much more than a tented riverside perch.
 This luxe retreat taps into the country’s burgeoning appetite for adventure basecamps that don’t scrimp on home comforts – and it does so in Bill Bensley’s inimitable escapist style.
 Strap on your hiking boots to explore jungle trails, butterfly sanctuaries and unspoilt waterways.
 And the tents?
 They’re one of a kind, of course: picture-perfect feats of stretched canvas, polished teak and outdoor bath tubs just waiting to welcome weary explorers home.

 Noon.
 Earliest check-in, 2pm.
 Both are flexible, subject to availability, and guests are welcome to use the in-spa showers.